 Northbrae’s original developer, Duncan McDuffie, was a member of the Sierra Club who promoted environmentally sensitive development and made sure that the natural landscape worked in harmony with the surroundings.
-Streets are laid out in graceful curves along the contours of the hills, in a general northerly and southerly direction, thus giving every house an unbroken view of the Bay on one side and the Berkeley Hills on the other.
-Today, these homes still consist of variations on the Craftsman bungalows and period revival homes.
+Streets are laid out along the contours of the hillside, running mostly north and south, which gives every house an unbroken view of San Francisco Bay on one side and the Berkeley Hills on the other.
+Nice planning.

 From bark to thorns: Northbrae is home to both Live Oak Park and the Berkeley Rose Garden.
 Indian Rock Park is here too — all three nestled within the wooded foothills that lead from Westbrae up into the hills, where Tilden Regional Park takes over the hills from there.
 The pond and garden of the Peralta community garden make it an ideal spot for a family picnic.